rtxa/GBSPTools/README.md

-# GBSPTools - Genesis 3D BSP Tools
+# GBSPTools - Genesis3D BSP Tools

 The GBSP, GVIS and GLIGHT tools together build and light your map for the Genesis3D Engine.
-These tools were created to allow them to be used within different level editors and with that obtain more flexibility.
+These tools were created to allow them to be used within different level editors for more flexibility.
-The design of these tools are based on ZHLT Compile Tools.

 ## Commands

 ### Shared by all tools
-	// The .map (BSP) or .bsp (VIS and Light) file to process. mapname

 	// Outputs detailed compilation progress information.
 	// Default: Off
 	-verbose

-### BSP - Creates level geometry from .map
+### BSP - Creates level geometry from .map file into a playable .bsp file.
     // Outputs detailed entity information to the console window.
     // Default: Off
     -entverbose

-    // Update entities from BSP.
+    // Do an entity update from .map to .bsp
     // Default: Off
-    -updateents
+    -onlyents

 ### VIS - Performs potential visible set calculations on compiled level.